Meet our instructors

 Linda’s day job is to manage the innovative Interpreter Services program at the University of Washington Medical Centers.
 She is a commissioner with the Certification Commission for Healthcare Interpreters (CCHI), the national certifying entity for medical interpreters.
 She also serves on the State of Washington DSHS LTC advisory board, which regulates the state certification of medical interpreters.

 Her business has been featured on KIRO, KING, KOMO, Q13, and Northwest Cable News as well as many local and national newspapers and magazines, including Cosmopolitan and Time.
-Ellen is a member of the National Speakers Association and the Association for Psychological Type.
-She was the co-founder and past president of the Seattle chapter of the National Association of Professional Organizers and served as the head of the National Ethics Task Force.
-She is currently President of the NW Chapter of APTi.
+Ellen was the co-founder and past president of the Seattle chapter of the National Association of Professional Organizers and served as the head of the National Ethics Task Force.
+She is also a member of the Association for Psychological Type and is currently President of the NW Chapter of APTi.

 Lynne joined the organizational development consulting team at Professional and Organizational Development with over 25 years of experience.
 She is described as spontaneous, humorous, inclusive, and the very definition of high energy.
 These traits help her create a safe and entertaining learning environment where participants are challenged to stretch beyond their comfort zones to explore their potential and maximize their performance.